Up from Slavery: Major themes

-Some blame Washington's comparatively sheepish message upon a lack of desire for true African-American uplift.
-Some, taking into account the environment in which he was delivering his message, support Washington for making any public stance at all.
+Education

+Booker T. Washington was known in the late 19th century for his contribution to education.
+He created Tuskegee Institute (now university) as a school to support the advancement of black people.
+He encouraged black Americans to use the skills they were known for to elevate their standings.
+These include carpentry, botany, shoemaking, and welding.
+He advocated for education and for individuals to stay in the south to uplift each other.

+Equality

+Booker T. Washington was a vocal figure during his time for the equality of Black Americans.
+He adopted a theory that is often deemed controversial by others.
+He fought for the equality of African Americans, but did not believe them to be equal.
+He believed more in accommodation for the population and believed that education and economic freedom was more important than political discourse.
+He also believed in the preservation of the south, and did not blame White Americans for the systemic racism during this time.

-The relationship between Washington and his critics
+Washington and his critics

-Since its publication, according to biographer Louis Harlan, Up From Slavery has been read as painting Booker T. Washington as both an "accommodationist and calculating realist seeking to carve out a viable strategy for black struggle amidst the nadir of race relations in the United States."
+Washington was a controversial figure during his lifetime, and W. E. B. Du Bois, among others, criticized some of his views.
+Since its publication, according to biographer Louis Harlan, Up from Slavery has been read as painting Booker T. Washington as both an "accommodationist and calculating realist seeking to carve out a viable strategy for black struggle amidst the nadir of race relations in the United States."
 While more contemporary ideas of black civil rights call for a more provocative approach, Washington was certainly a major figure in his time.
 Most critiques of him target his accommodationism, yet his private life was very much aimed at opposition through funding.
 The Atlanta Exposition speech shows his dual nature, giving everyone present something to agree with, no matter their intention.
 Washington deserves praise, in the view of historian Fitzhugh Brundage, for "seeking to be all things to all men in a multifaceted society."
 Many do argue against his being characterized as an accommodationist.
 For example, biographer Robert Norrell has written, "He worked too hard to resist and to overcome white supremacy to call him an accommodationist, even if some of his white-supremacist southern neighbors so construed some of his statements.
 Having conditions forced on him, with threat of destruction clearly the cost of resistance, does not constitute a fair definition of accommodation."
 Historians are thoroughly split over this characterization.